 In honor of Kim il-Sung’s birthday, we were taken to an elaborate flower exhibition made just for him.

-Roses, communist slogans, and North Korean rockets – what a combination
+Roses, communist slogans, and North Korean rockets – what a combination!

-The entire Kim il-Sung birthday flower extravaganza
+The entire Kim il-Sung birthday flower extravaganza.

-Spotted: the Brazilian ambassador to North Korea’s car
+Spotted: the Brazilian ambassador to North Korea’s car.

-Posing with our tour guide at the “Victorious Fatherland Liberation War Museum” (yes, that’s the full name) in Pyongyang – during our visit, we watched a video that gave some ‘alternative facts’ to the history behind the Korean War that most of us probably learned.
+Posing with our tour guide at the “Victorious Fatherland Liberation War Museum” (yes, that’s the full name) in Pyongyang – during our visit, we watched a video that gave some ‘alternative facts’ to the history of the Korean War that most of us probably learned.

 This included claims that pre-Korean War the United States was occupying South Korea under military rule (and thus North Korea had to intervene) and that the number of American troops that died or surrendered during the war was right around 405,000 (official estimates in the real world: around 35,000).